New front in Line 3 legal fight: Wild rice is plaintiff in lawsuit against DNR

 "We're not protesting, we're defending," Bibeau said.
 "It's 2021 now and a bunch of us have been to law school.
 We're not going to let this happen to us.
 We know what our rights are."

-To date, more than 700 people have been charged for anti-Line 3 demonstrations along the construction route, according to Bibeau.
+To date, more than 700 people have been charged for demonstrations along the Line 3 construction route, according to Bibeau.
 Some have chained themselves to equipment or taken other actions to disrupt construction.
 There have been claims of police brutality.

 Most of the charges are for trespassing, but some people have been charged with other crimes, such as creating a nuisance, unlawful assembly or harassment, Bibeau said.
 The cases are working their way through district courts in several counties, including Aitkin, Clearwater and Hubbard.